ray-project/ray/doc/source/cluster/running-applications/job-submission/ray-client.rst

         .. code-block:: yaml

-            # An unique identifier for the head node and workers of this cluster.
+            # An unique identifier for the head node and worker nodes of this cluster.
             cluster_name: minimal_security_group

             # Cloud-provider specific configuration.